akeneo-labs/ExcelConnectorBundle/README.md

 This bundle adds support of Excel XSLX files as a source for initializing catalog structure for [Akeneo PIM](https://github.com/akeneo/pim-community-standard).

+**Note**: since version 1.7, this bundle is not compatible with Excel 2003 xls files.

 ## Requirements

 | ExcelConnectorBundle | Akeneo PIM Community Edition |